GLOBAL MARKETS-Stocks steady as U.S. data offsets China concerns

 * Oil slips below $108 a barrel on Chinese factory data

-* Yen at two-week high vs dollar on soft China data (Adds oil settlement prices)
+* Yen at two-week high vs dollar on soft China data (Adds close of U.S. markets)

 By Herbert Lash